-It was a straight business degree starting off, and in 4th year I had to make a choice to specialise – HR was the one I was best at.
-I was always interested in business, I always read the business pages of the newspaper.
+It was a straight business degree starting off.
+In 4th year, I had to make a choice to specialise.
+HR was the one I was best at.
+I was always interested in business; I always read the business pages of the newspaper.

 Do you know much about what a HR career path entailed starting off?

-Very little, I knew they dealt a lot with people, but the nooks and crannies of it I didn’t really know.
+Very little.
+I knew it involved working with people, but what the actual day to day roles entailed I didn’t really know.